AdamSturge/Engine-Blog/pages/mydoc/mydoc_light_source.md

 I think it's time to spruce up our simulation a little.
 Up until this point we've been making due with omipresent, omidirectional, uniform strength light.
 In this article we will be removing the first inaccuracy by creating a uniform strength light source that radiates light out in all directions from it's center point.
+To do this we will be implementing the [Phong Reflection Model](https://en.wikipedia.org/wiki/Phong_reflection_model).
 The meat of this article is taken directly from [learnopengl](https://learnopengl.com/#!Lighting/Basic-Lighting).
 Instead of repeating it all here I'm going to focus on the specifics of implementing it within the framework we've built so far.
 I suggest you take the time to read the original article.